 N.B.: This is but a small selection of Grotius’ more important works.
 For a more complete catalogue, see ter Meulen and Diermanse (1950).

-- Mare liberum (Leiden: Elzevier, 1609).
-Reprinted and translated many times since.
+- Mare liberum, Leiden: Elzevier, 1609; reprinted and translated many times since.
 The translation and edition by Ralph van Deman Magoffin (Oxford: Oxford University Press, 1916) contains a facsimile of the 1633 edition.
-See also the recently published The Free Sea; trans. by Richard Hakluyt with William Welwod’s critique and Grotius’s reply, edited and with an introduction by David Armitage (Indianapolis: Liberty Fund, 2004).
+See also the recently published The Free Sea, translated by Richard Hakluyt (done circa 1616) with William Welwod’s critique and Grotius’s reply, edited and with an introduction by David Armitage (Indianapolis: Liberty Fund, 2004).

-- De iure belli ac pacis libri tres (Paris: Buon, 1625).
-Reprinted and translated many times since.
+- [DIB] De iure belli ac pacis libri tres, Paris: Buon, 1625; reprinted and translated many times since.
 Jean Barbeyrac’s 1735 edition, with extensive notes and commentary, was the most important; it was translated into English and published in London by Innys et al. in 1738.
-It has been recently reprinted as The Rights of War and Peace, Books I–III, edited and with an introduction by Richard Tuck (Indianapolis: Liberty Fund, 2005).
-Another commonly used edition and translation is by Frank W. Kelsey et al. for the Classics of International Law series (Oxford: Oxford University Press, 1925).
+It has been recently reprinted as The Rights of War and Peace, Books I–III, edited and with an introduction by Richard Tuck, Indianapolis, IN: Liberty Fund, 2005.
+Another commonly used edition and translation is by Frank W. Kelsey et al. for the Classics of International Law series, Oxford: Oxford University Press, 1925.
 Kelsey’s version is printed with a facsimile of the 1646 edition.

-- Grotius Reader: A Reader for Students of International Law and Legal History, ed. by L.E. van Holk and C.G.
-Roelofsen (The Hague: T.M.C.
-Asser Instituut, 1983).
+- Grotius Reader: A Reader for Students of International Law and Legal History, L.E. van Holk and C.G.
+Roelofsen (eds.), The Hague: T.M.C.
+Asser Instituut, 1983.